 How long can SARS-CoV-2 persist in the environment?

 Environmental persistence refers to the length of time a pathogen, like SARS-CoV-2, is capable of surviving outside of the human body; the longer it survives, the more likely it is to cause an infection.
 The persistence of viruses can be affected by both the type of environment (e.g. surface, water, wastewater) as well as the physical and chemical properties of the environment (e.g. temperature, pH, humidity, sunlight exposure).
+Enveloped viruses, like SARS-CoV-2, are less likely to persist in the environment than non-enveloped viruses, such as norovirus and rotavirus.

-- Faeces: SARS-CoV-1, a related coronavirus and the virus that cases Severe Acute Respiratory Syndrome (SARS), can survive for hours to days in faeces depending on the source (baby versus adult) and characteristics (diarrhoeal vs non-diarrhoeal) of the faeces (Study 1, Study 2).
+- Faeces: SARS-CoV-1, a related coronavirus and the virus that causes Severe Acute Respiratory Syndrome (SARS), can survive for hours to days in faeces depending on the source (baby versus adult) and characteristics (diarrhoeal vs non-diarrhoeal) of the faeces (Study 1, Study 2).

 - Surfaces: SARS-CoV-2 can survive for 2 hours to 9 days under laboratory conditions on different surfaces but is susceptible to surface disinfection.
 Please refer to the Surfaces section for more information.